onera/standalone-vta/README.md

 *   `simulators/`: Contains the VTA simulators.
     *   `functional_simulator/`: A C++ simulator that models the functional behaviour of the VTA.
     *   `cycle_accurate_simulator/`: A cycle-accurate hardware description using CHISEL, along with simulation testbenches.
+        * `src/main/scala/core/`: The hardware description of the VTA.
+        * `src/test/scala/simulator/`: The cycle-accurate simulator with different level of simulation (e.g., TensorAlu, Compute module, TensorGemm).
+The cycle-accurate simulator uses JSON files located in `src/test/scala/resources/`.
+        * `src/test/scala/formal/`: The formal verification of the VTA hardware description using chiseltest.

 ## Getting Started